BNN-UPC/ignnition/docs_rst/train_and_evaluate.rst

 ^^^^^^^^^^^^^

-When using an existing checkpoint as starting point of our *GNN*, it might be desirible to adapt also the initial epoch number.
+When using an existing checkpoint as starting point of our *GNN*, it might be desirable to adapt also the initial epoch number.
 This is due to the fact that such value has implications on the learning rate (which normally gets smaller as the training advances).
 To do so, the user can (optionally) define the initial epoch to start the training by